 Some cats even seem to develop preferences for certain times of day when they’re most expressive.
 Evening play sessions, morning greetings, or afternoon nap preparations might all trigger specific happiness behaviors unique to individual cats.

-Building a Deeper Connection Through Understanding
+Building a Deeper Connections

 Recognizing and responding appropriately to your cat’s expressions of joy strengthens the bond between you and helps create a more fulfilling relationship for both parties.